Javarome/testscript-js/README.md

 Of course this is typically what you want to run for your `test` npm script.

-By default it will look for all `*.test.ts` files in all subdirs, but you can specifiy a different file pattern, like:
+By default, it will look for all `*.test.ts` files in all subdirs except `node_modules`, but you can specifiy a different file pattern, like:

 ```
 testscript **/*.spec.js
 ````

 ## Debugging